RENCI/apsviz-timeseriesdb-ingest/README.md

 createcontainer.sh latest

-The value 'latest' in the above commands is the version of the docker image and container you are creating.
+he value 'latest' in the above commands is the version of the docker image and container you are creating.
 You can use values other than 'latest', but make sure you use the same values in all the commands.

 The next step is to make a network link to apsviz-timeseriesdb_default.
 This step will enable you to access the apsviz-timeseriesdb database.
 Before taking this step you have to install apsviz-timeseriesdb.
 If you have not install apsviz-timeseriesdb go to the following URL for instructions: